 - This weekly round-up brings you the latest developments in the global energy sector.

-- For more on the World Economic Forum’s work in the energy space, visit the Shaping the Future of Energy, Materials and Infrastructure Platform.
+- For more on the World Economic Forum’s work in the energy space, visit the Centre for Energy and Materials.

 3. News in brief: More energy stories from around the world

 Output cuts announced by OPEC+ producers risk exacerbating an oil supply deficit expected in the second half of the year and could hurt consumers and global economic recovery, the International Energy Agency (IEA) says.
 OPEC+ called its surprise cut decision a "precautionary measure" citing downside risks to summer oil demand from high stock levels and economic challenges.

 The US power grid will almost double in capacity from 2022 to 2050 to meet rising demand, and most newly built capacity will be from renewable sources.
 Declining capital costs for solar panels, wind turbines and battery storage, as well as government subsidies, will make renewables a cost-effective option for building new power capacity, the U.S. Energy Information Administration says.

 The World Bank says it will provide $200 million to help repair Ukraine's energy and heating infrastructure, with $300 million more available.
 The country’s energy network has suffered an estimated $11 billion in damage over the last year.

 Japan is to revise its hydrogen strategy by the end of May, with an ambitious target to boost annual supply to 12 million tonnes by 2040.
 Citing massive hydrogen investment by the United States and Europe, Prime Minister Fumio Kishida says Japan will speed up the rollout of supply chains in cooperation with Australia, the Middle East and other Asian countries.